 The pros of the MoneyMaker system

-Cameras are accessible to quickly capture memory
+Cameras are accessible to quickly capture memories

 I love the way cameras hang alongside my hips.
 When something suddenly appears, I need to switch the camera.
 Then I can drop the camera I was holding and immediately grab the second one.